Freedom of thought: Overview

 Every person attempts to have a cognitive proficiency by developing knowledge, concepts, theories and assessing them in the given environment.
 This cognitive proficiency gives a sense of contentment and replaces the feeling of helplessness.
 Apart from bringing ease to the ego of a person, new knowledge and ideas also bring a hope for the future.

 Freedom of thought is the precursor and progenitor of—and thus is closely linked to—other liberties, including freedom of religion, freedom of speech, and freedom of expression.
 Though freedom of thought is axiomatic for many other freedoms, they are in no way required for it to operate and exist.
 The conception of a freedom or a right does not guarantee its inclusion, legality, or protection via a philosophical caveat.
 It is a very important concept in the Western world and nearly all democratic constitutions protect these freedoms.

 For instance, the United States Bill of Rights contains the famous guarantee in the First Amendment that laws may not be made that interfere with religion "or prohibiting the free exercise thereof".
 U.S. Supreme Court Justice Benjamin Cardozo reasoned in Palko v.
 Connecticut (1937):

 Such ideas are also a vital part of international human rights law.
 In the Universal Declaration of Human Rights (UDHR), which is legally binding on member states of the International Covenant on Civil and Political Rights (ICCPR), "freedom of thought" is listed under Article 18:

-The United Nations' Human Rights Committee states that this, "distinguishes the freedom of thought, conscience, religion or belief from the freedom to manifest religion or belief.
+The United Nations' Human Rights Committee states that this "distinguishes the freedom of thought, conscience, religion or belief from the freedom to manifest religion or belief.
 It does not permit any limitations whatsoever on the freedom of thought and conscience or on the freedom to have or adopt a religion or belief of one's choice.
 These freedoms are protected unconditionally".
 Similarly, Article 19 of the UDHR guarantees that "Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference".

+Article 9 of the European Convention on Human Rights states, "Everyone has the right to freedom of thought, conscience and religion."